Next LPO Examination

 A course on the fundamentals of Washington real estate law is offered by the Rockwell Institute.

-Please note that this information is provided as a courtesy only; courses are not endorsed by the Limited Practice Board or the WSBA.
+Please note that this information is provided as a courtesy only; books and courses are not endorsed by the Limited Practice Board or the WSBA.

 Please Note : All applicants are subject to a character and fitness review prior to being admitted to practice law in Washington.
 Factors considered by Admissions staff and Bar Counsel when determining whether an applicant should be referred to the Character and Fitness Board are set forth in Washington Supreme Court Admission and Practice Rules (APR) 20-24.2(a).